 A quick note: Detox products may contain some laxatives or substances that can cause potential side effects such as diarrhea, nausea, vomiting and other gastrointestinal issues.

-Therefore, we would recommend that you do the natural ways to detoxify at least until more studies arise regarding these products.
+Therefore, we recommend that you do the natural ways to detoxify until more studies arise regarding these products.

 How Many Should I Take?

-Delta 8 products are generally safe as long as you purchased them from a brand that strictly follows the regulations pertaining to hemp-derived products.
+Delta 8 products are generally safe as long as you purchase them from a brand that strictly follows the regulations pertaining to hemp-derived products.

 That said, each one of us has different tolerances for different substances.